 A list of the best building toys would not be complete without a Lego set or two now would it?
 And while we think it’s important to find a set that matches your child’s specific interest (whether that be Super Heroes, Star Wars, or Minecraft), we have found that the Legos that give you the most longevity are the ones that have tons of playing power after the building is done.

-That’s why we have a major crush on the Lego Friends Amusement Park Roller Coaster, because it has so many fun features that can inspire play long after it’s been constructed.
+That’s why we have a major crush on these amazing Lego Friends sets because they have so many fun features that can inspire play long after they’ve been constructed.

 RELATED: Got a Princess lover?
 Check out our recommendations for everything Princess (including the best Legos) in our Gift Guide: The Best Princess-Themed Gifts For Your Little Princess